-- Report patients who spent the prior night incarcerated, in an institutional treatment program (e.g., mental health, substance use disorder), or in a hospital based on where they intend to spend the night after their visit/release.
+- HP awardees must collect housing status at the first visit of the year when the patient was identified to be experiencing homelessness. - Report the patient's shelter arrangement as of the first visit during the calendar year when the patient was identified as experiencing homelessness.
+The shelter arrangement is reported as where the patient was housed the prior night. - Report patients who spent the prior night in a carceral facility, in an institutional treatment program (e.g., mental health, substance use disorder [SUD]), or in a hospital based on where they intend to spend the night after their visit/release.
 If they DO NOT know, report their shelter arrangement as Street, on Line 20. - Shelter, Line 17: Report patients who are living in an organized shelter for individuals experiencing homelessness.
 Shelters that generally provide meals and a place to sleep are regarded as temporary and often limit the number of days or the hours of the day that a resident may stay at the shelter. - Transitional Housing, Line 18: Transitional housing units are generally small units (six people is common) where people transition from a shelter and are provided extended, but temporary, housing stays (generally between 6 months and 2 years) in a service-rich environment.
-Transitional housing provides a greater level of independence than traditional shelters and may require the resident to pay some or all of the rent, participate in the maintenance of the facility, and/or cook their own meals.
+Transitional housing provides a greater level of independence than traditional shelters and may require the resident to pay some or all of the rent, take part in the maintenance of the facility, and/or cook their own meals.
 Report only those patients who are transitioning from a homeless environment.
-DO NOT include those who are transitioning from jail or those residing in or transitioning from an institutional treatment program, the military, schools, or other institutions. - Doubled Up, Line 19: Report patients who are living with others.
+DO NOT include those who are transitioning from a carceral facility or those residing in or transitioning from an institutional treatment program, the military, schools, or other institutions. - Doubled Up, Line 19: Report patients who are living with others.
 The arrangement is considered to be temporary and unstable, though a patient may live in a succession of such arrangements over a protracted period.
 DO NOT include the individual who invites a patient experiencing homelessness to stay in their home for the night.
-DO NOT include a co-tenant rental as doubled up. - Street, Line 20: Report in this category patients who are living outdoors, in a vehicle, in an encampment, in makeshift housing/shelter, or in other places generally not deemed safe or fit for human occupancy. - Permanent Supportive Housing,14 Line 21a: Permanent supportive housing usually is in service-rich environments, does not have time limits, and may be restricted to people with some type of disabling condition. - Other, Line 21: Report patients who were housed when first seen during the year and were no longer homeless, but who were still eligible for the program because they experienced homelessness during the previous 12 months.
-Under section 330(h), a health center may continue to provide services for up to 12 months after last documentation as experiencing homelessness to patients whom the health center has previously served but are no longer experiencing homelessness as a result of becoming a resident in permanent housing.
+DO NOT include a co-tenant rental as doubled up. - Street, Line 20: Report in this category patients who are living outdoors, in a vehicle, in an encampment, in makeshift housing/shelter, or in other places generally not deemed safe or fit for human occupancy. - Permanent Supportive Housing, 9 Line 21a: Permanent supportive housing usually is in service-rich environments, does not have time limits, and may be restricted to people with some type of disabling condition. - Other, Line 21: Report patients who were housed when first seen during the year and were no longer homeless, but who were still eligible for the program because they experienced homelessness during the previous 12 months.
+Under section 330(h), a health center may continue to provide services for up to 12 months after last documentation as experiencing homelessness to patients whom the health center has previously served but are no longer in the homeless population as a result of becoming a resident in permanent housing.
 Include them in this category.
-Also include patients who reside in single-room-occupancy (SRO) hotels or motels and patients who reside in other day-to-day paid housing or other housing programs that are intended for people experiencing homelessness. - Unknown, Line 22: Report patients known to be experiencing homelessness whose housing arrangements are unknown. - DO NOT report patients currently residing in a jail or an institutional treatment program as homeless until they are released to the street with no housing arrangement. - DO NOT report patients who are part of the foster system program and are placed with a family, group home, or in some other arrangement as homeless.
+Also include patients who reside in single-room-occupancy (SRO) hotels or motels and patients who reside in other day-to-day paid housing or other housing programs that are intended for people experiencing homelessness.

-14 Health centers may use criteria as defined by HUD to assist in defining permanent supportive housing.
+9 Health centers may use criteria as defined by HUD to assist in defining permanent supportive housing.